Maaseh/homelab-platform/README.md

 # Homelab Platform

-Personal infrastructure platform built for fun and learning.
+A personal infrastructure platform built for fun and learning.

 ## Philosophy